Anglo-Spanish War (1654–1660): Aftermath

 Portrait of King Charles II from 1665.
 Charles led a covert war against Spain seeking a favourable peace.

-England and Spain had both suffered heavy economic losses; the latter suffered mainly from Blake's blockade of Cádiz.
-The effect of this, particularly with the action off Cádiz and at Santa Cruz, was the disruption of the Spanish economy, which depended upon silver and gold from the Americas.
+England and Spain had both suffered heavy economic losses; the Spanish suffered mainly from Blake's blockade of Cádiz.
+The effect of this, particularly with the English victories off Cádiz and Santa Cruz, was the disruption of Spain's economy which depended upon silver and gold from the Americas.
 This added to the difficulties of Philip's IV's overstretched armies, who for years had been campaigning simultaneously in Italy, the Pyrenees, Flanders and Portugal.
-The Spanish answered with a privateering campaign that all but wiped out English shipping trade.
-Consequently, the Dutch enjoyed a recovery from the losses they had suffered in the first Anglo-Dutch war and took much trade from the English.
-Nevertheless, with the victory of the first Anglo-Dutch war and the successes in the war against Spain, England had done enough to establish itself as one of Europe's leading naval powers.
+The Spanish answered with a privateering campaign that all but wiped out English overseas trade.
+Consequently, the Dutch enjoyed a recovery from the losses they had suffered in the First Anglo-Dutch War and took much trade from the English.
+Nevertheless, with its victory in the First Anglo-Dutch War and the successes in the war against Spain, England established itself as one of Europe's leading naval powers.

 Spain demanded the return of possessions taken by Cromwell's republic, to which Charles had been willing to agree.
 This soon changed however as Charles had become frustrated with Philip's failure to aid in his restoration.
-Only a week after war had ended Charles annulled the Brussels treaty and allowed English parliament to annex England's holdings (Jamaica, Dunkirk and Mardyck) despite Spanish protests.
-At the same time Charles sought a treaty with Spain so that England's holdings could be recognised but the terms for Spain were too harsh and there was hope that the latter would recapture Jamaica in a military campaign.
+Only a week after war had ended Charles annulled the Brussels treaty and allowed the Parliament of England to annex England's conquests (Jamaica, Dunkirk and Mardyck) despite Spanish protests.
+At the same time Charles sought a treaty with Spain so that English possession of the conquests could be recognised but the terms for Spain were too harsh and there was hope that the latter would recapture Jamaica in a military campaign.
 In order to increase his finances Charles sold Dunkirk to Louis XIV of France in November 1662 – though less than £300,000 of the promised half million was ever paid.

 Anglo-Portuguese alliance

-In 1662, Charles made a dynastic marriage with Catharine of Braganza; Tangier and Bombay were ceded to the British Crown and a military alliance was agreed to help Portugal who had been fighting to regain her independence since 1640.
-British troops under Frederick Schomberg were raised to serve to help fight the Spanish.
-Within a year the Spanish army attempted to overrun Portugal but at the crucial battle of Ameixial the Portuguese and British inflicted a crushing defeat.
+In 1662, Charles made a dynastic marriage with Catharine of Braganza; Tangier and Bombay were ceded to England and a military alliance was agreed to help Portugal who had been fighting to regain her independence since 1640.
+An English expeditionary force under Frederick Schomberg were raised to serve to help fight the Spanish.
+Within a year Spain attempted to overrun Portugal but at the crucial Battle of Ameixial the Portuguese and English inflicted a crushing defeat on the Spanish army.

 In 1664 England through Sir Richard Fanshawe sought to adjust a peace between the Portuguese and Spanish crowns and then between England and Spain but to no avail.
 At the Battle of Montes Claros a year later another Spanish invasion was decisively defeated so much so that it ended major combat operations during the war which definitively secured Portuguese independence from Spain.